google/aiyprojects-raspbian/CONTRIBUTING.md

-# Contributions
+# Contributing

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

 ## Scope of Contributions